sajibcse68/MyDailyLearn/react/react.md

 }
 ```

-### What are the Tricks We Can Use to Optimize React App?
+### What are the tricks we can use to optimize react app?

 - Update lifecycle methods
   - shouldComponentUpdate